timkuel/4760-Operating-Systems/project3/README.md

 	in place wasnt too hard, I did initially use a POSIX restricted method, but swapped it so that it now shouldn't be an issue.

--Seeding 'user.c's random number generator was kind of difficult, it uses the virtual times nanoseconds and adds the current time of the system.
+		Seeding 'user.c's random number generator was kind of difficult, it uses the virtual times nanoseconds and adds the current time of the system.
 Some processes will get the same seed since 'user' didnt need access to critical region to generate this number.
 This allowed some processes to see the same virtual time and start to generate the random number at the same system time as well, allowing the random number to be the same.